hbprosper/Terascale/README.md

 #### Step 5

-Open a new terminal window, navigate to thedirectory that contains __Terascale__ and run the jupyter notebook in that window (in blocking mode, that is, without "&" at the end of the command).
+Open a new terminal window, navigate to the directory containing __Terascale__ and run the jupyter notebook in that window (in blocking mode, that is, without "&" at the end of the command)
 ```bash
 	jupyter notebook
 ```
-If all goes well, the jupyter notebook will appear in your default browser and the terminal window will be blocked.
+If all goes well, the jupyter notebook will appear in your default web browser and the terminal window will be blocked.
 In your browser, navigate to the __Terascale__ directory and under the *Files* menu item, click on the notebook *test.ipynb* and execute it.
 This notebook tries to import several Python modules.
 If it does so without complaints, you are ready to try the other notebooks.

-## Examples

-### Machine Learning
+# Machine Learning Examples
 | __notebook__   | __description__     |
 | :---             | :---        |
 | test.ipynb       | Test import ofrequired Python moduels |